A step-by-step guide to completing applications for financial aid.

 The FAFSA application is available each year after October 1.
 If you miss your priority deadline, you should still file; just note that late filing may have an effect on your award and delay disbursement of your federal aid.

-FAFSA Corrections and Updates: If you have not yet completed your 2015 tax return, file the FAFSA using estimated figures.Both incoming and returning students are required to update their FAFSA with accurate numbers once taxes are complete.
+FAFSA Corrections and Updates: If you have not yet completed your 2016 tax return, file the FAFSA using estimated figures.Both incoming and returning students are required to update their FAFSA with accurate numbers once taxes are complete.
+Please note that you should NOT be using estimated numbers after October 15, 2017, the deadline for anyone with a 2016 tax extension.
 If you are eligible, please use the IRS Data Retrieval Tool (DRT) to go back into your FAFSA and make updates.
 If you are not eligible, update your FAFSA manually by inserting the correct tax numbers.

 Once your FAFSA is processed by the Department of Education, you will receive an email requesting that you log on to the FAFSA website and review your Student Aid Report.
 Verify the information on your SAR and — if necessary — make corrections.